benduong2001/benduong2001.github.io/lyft.md

 * PCA, and Hypothesis Testing.
 * Our Process
     * We added potentially helpful derived-columns like the entity's size (length x width), "slenderness" (ratio of length and width), speed (vector norm of x/y velocity columns)
-    * We set the dataset apart by the known and unknown.
+    * We split the dataset into known and unknown.
-    * Within the known table, representation across the 3 categories were imbalanced, so we undersampled each category with the amount of the smallest category.
+    * In the known table, category representation was imbalanced, so we undersampled each category by the smallest category's amount.
+We did train-test split (75:25) and ran **Logistic Regression**.
-    * We did the usual train-test split (75-to-25) on the known table and ran **Logistic Regression**.
-The test set accuracy was very promising, and we ran the trained model on the unknown table, imputing the Unknown categories.
+    * The test set accuracy was very promising, and we ran the trained model on the unknown table, imputing the Unknown categories.